tosbourn/ctrl_f_events/README.md

 My main analytics tool is Google Analytics so I figured the best thing for me would be to capture what was searched for and send that to GA as an event.

+Unfortunately there is no way for JavaScript to capture what has been typed into the browser's search field.
+But we can still log that people have been searching.

 ## Disclaimer

 This is still under active development.
 If weird things happen I can only apologise but there will no doubt be bugs for a while!